itspladd/personal-website-old/writing/rpg_stories/dwarven-prison-field-trip/_posts/2016-01-08-dwarven_prison_ch08.md

 NGE, heedless of the danger, just fucking reached into the pile.
 The spiders immediately swarmed all over her, surprising fucking no-one.

-*LIKE, REALLY, YOU JUST REACHED IN THERE, ARE YOU SERIOUS*

 Derfin sighed in extreme exasperation.
 "Fuck this shit, I'll hang out over here till you guys are done."
 He faced the cavern wall and lapsed into a daydream.
 It probably involved killing humans, but that's just a guess.

 Gavin's eyes went out of focus.